NebraLtd/Helium-Guides/docs/FAQs.md

 The full list of Helium transaction fees can be found in the [Helium documentation](https://developer.helium.com/blockchain/transaction-fees).

+## What is the tariff code for these products?

+Tariff codes (also known as HS codes, HTS codes or HTSUS codes) are required by most countries when importing goods into the country.
+We provide these codes to the courier company at the time of shipping but sometimes it is also useful or necessary to have them on the receiver side also.

+We have identified that the tariff code [8517610000](https://www.trade-tariff.service.gov.uk/commodities/8517610000) is the best for the Nebra Helium Hotspots.

+However if your are not able to find that code in your country's system you can also try [8517620000](https://www.trade-tariff.service.gov.uk/commodities/8517620000) or [8517.62.0090](https://hts.usitc.gov/?query=8517.62.0090) as these are also valid for this product type.

 ## Where can I buy the Nebra Helium Hotspots?

 We have a growing list of distributors on our [Distributors](distributors.md) page.